 Progress update: Pipe work underway for side stream system, plus a framework to allocate new capacity

 Providing sustainable drinking water for the community as it grows is the Region of Waterloo’s top priority.
-As we address the water capacity constraint in the Mannheim Service Area, these updates share our progress.
-This is the fourth update in this series.
+As we address the water capacity constraint in the Mannheim Service Area, this series of updates shares our progress.

 Email waterupdate@regionofwaterloo.ca to receive regular updates.
-You can also visit www.regionofwaterloo.ca/watercapacity to see a FAQ and other information.
+You can also visit the Water Capacity Information Hub webpage to see a FAQ and other information.

 Pipe work underway for side stream filtration solution